-2. Inability to Obtain Supply
+2. Inability to obtain supply

 Property damage or a similar incident in the manufacturer’s factory can negatively affect your ability to do business for an extended period of time, so choosing your suppliers carefully and having a backup plan is key.

-3. Legal Penalties
+3. Legal penalties

 It is safe to assume that most wholesalers will enter into contracts to purchase their goods from a manufacturer and to sell them to a retailer.
 If these contracts are not performed according to their terms, whether it is the fault of the wholesaler or not (for example, if an accidental fire in a warehouse destroys some inventory that is meant to be delivered), they can be held liable in court for damages to the other party and have to pay a large compensation fee.

-4. Product Liability
+4. Product liability

 Although not responsible for the production of a product, wholesalers and retailers can still be held liable for the sale of items that are later determined to be defective or unsafe.
 You should take every possible precaution to make sure a product is being sold in good condition, but prepare for the worst!

-Employees are responsible for a large amount of stolen goods, but for wholesalers, there is also the concern of others stealing products during transport.
+Employees are responsible for a large number of stolen goods, but for wholesalers, there is also the concern of others stealing products during transport.
 Ensure that you have strong security measures in place.

-6. Equipment Breakdown
+6. Equipment breakdown

 Broken equipment such as transport trucks, heating equipment, cooling systems, or freezers can result in undelivered or damaged inventory.
 Regularly monitoring equipment performance and fixing any issues promptly, rather than responding afterwards, can help mitigate this risk.

-7. Incident Tracking
+7. Incident tracking

-As your business and industry becomes more and more digitized, it is crucial that you update the way you store your information and manage your risk.
+As your business and industry become more and more digitized, it is crucial that you update the way you store your information and manage your risk.
 Storing your data in isolated spreadsheets or paper files is no longer sufficient, as it can lead to important data falling through the cracks.